aptech/docs/docs/cmlmt/cmlmt-ug-ll-function.rst

 There are three input arguments to this procedure:

 #.
-The model parameters either as a Px1 matrix, or an instance of a PV structure containing parameter values.
+The model parameters either as a Px1 matrix, or an instance of a :class:`PV` structure containing parameter values.
 #.
 Optional arguments; extra data matrices or arrays (other than the model parameters)
 used by the objective procedure.
 #.
 Indicator vector.